- Search The Registry

 - My Account

-Cassius Marcellus Clay (his name at birth) is from Louisville, Kentucky.
+Cassius Marcellus Clay (his name at birth) was from Louisville, Kentucky.
 As an amateur boxer, he was noticed in 1960 by winning the Amateur Athletic Union light heavyweight and Golden Gloves heavyweight championships.
 He won a gold medal in the light heavyweight division at the 1960 Olympic games in Rome.
 He turned professional soon afterward and became world heavyweight champion by knocking out Sonny Liston in seven rounds in 1964.

 The U.S. Supreme Court ultimately reversed this conviction in 1971.
 Ali had meanwhile resumed boxing in 1970 and had defeated two other title contenders, but in 1971, he lost a 15-round decision to the heavyweight champion, Joe Frazier.
 For nearly three years Ali fought other title contenders, including Jerry Quarry, Floyd Patterson, Joe Bugner, and Ken Norton.
 Finally Ali won a unanimous decision over Frazier in 1974 that led to his meeting with the new champion, George Foreman, later that year.
 His eighth-round knockout of Foreman regained for Ali the undisputed world heavyweight title.
 After defending his title successfully six times, he lost it to Leon Spinks in 1978, in a split decision.

 Ali regained the WBA title from Spinks seven months later, thus becoming the first boxer to win the heavyweight championship three times.
 In 1979 he announced his retirement, at that point having lost only three decisions in 59 fights.
 He returned to fight World Boxing Council champion Larry Holmes in 1980 and Trevor Berbick of Canada in 1981 but lost both fights.
 In 1984 it was confirmed that Ali was suffering from a series of symptoms variously known as "punch drunk" syndrome, or chronic hazard of boxing; it is characterized by Parkinson-like symptoms; slurred speech, facial immobility, poor balance, and difficulty in walking.